ipfs/ipfs-blog/src/_blog/ipfs-check.md

 [IPFS Check](https://check.ipfs.network/) fills a gap for users and developers working with the IPFS Mainnet public network: the ability to easily check if data is routable and retrievable by CID.

 IPFS Check provides insights into accessibility and routing for any data on the IPFS Mainnet public network.
-It is web app and doesn't require any setup or installation.
+It is a web app and doesn't require any setup or installation.

 You can use IPFS Check to:

-1. Verify if data is routable and retrievable by CID on IPFS Mainnet (and if not, get a detailed explanation of why for each provider)
+1. Verify if data is routable and retrievable by CID on IPFS Mainnet (and if not, get a detailed explanation of why for each provider).
-2. View the multiaddresses and network transports used to reach providers
+2. View the multiaddresses and network transports used to connect to providers.
-3. Determine if NAT hole punching was necessary
+3. Determine if NAT hole punching was necessary.

 It's especially useful to get an _outside perspective_ of your IPFS node's network setup, and whether it is correctly configured.